Mozu/PayWithAmazon/README.md

 ## Installing Arc.js Actions

-Now that you've uploaded the code to your AmazonPay app, it's ready to install in your sandbox!
+Now that you've uploaded the code to your PayWithAmazon app, it's ready to install in your sandbox!
 In the top right of the app details page for your Achievements app, there is an "Install" button.
 Click it, and in the ensuing dialog, select your sandbox.
 Click "Install"!

 *If the install process fails at this point, check with Mozu Support to make sure that the Arc.js framework is enabled for your sandbox.*